Who Installs Dehumidifiers? Here's Who to Call

 • Preventing potential damage to your home or the unit

 Knowing how to install a whole-house dehumidifier requires professional expertise—not just to guarantee that it functions properly but also to ensure compliance with local codes.
-However, there are plenty of ways to get more proactive about your home’s humidity.
-Here’s what you can do to monitor and control its humidity levels.
+However, there are plenty of other things you can do to lower your home’s humidity.

 Controlling the humidity in your home is all about proper ventilation—and limiting common moisture-causing culprits.
 Along with getting a whole-home dehumidifier, here are some of the best ways to control your home’s relative humidity: